 - 4.1 Each competitor must be ready when called to the stand.
 The competitor must take sufficient ammunition and equipment to complete the round.
 Any competitor who is not present for the start of the competition, or at the start of each round shall be called two (2) minutes after the initial call and if not present will receive a final call three (3) minutes after the initial call.
-Failing to take up position in the squad, the competitor will be penalized with the loss of targets at that stand and any subsequent stands, until they are present and regain their position in the squad. - 4.2 For Sporting Clays competition, sighter targets must be thrown for the first competitor at the first visit to each stand, and during subsequent rounds where the targets have been changed.
-On occasions where the next squad is present to observe a full sequence of targets thrown by the previous squad, then sighter targets for the next squad on the stand shall not be thrown.

-- 4.3 When the competition is Low Field the competitor on the first pad is entitled to see a target released on their call. - 4.4 When the competitor is ready to call for a competition target, the competitor shall give a distinctive call for the release of the target. - 4.5 If a competitor deliberately delays the competition, or acts in an unsportsmanlike or unsafe manner, the Shoot Director may disqualify the person from the competition. - 4.6 A copy of these Rules shall be available at every SSAA shotgun competition.
+Failing to take up position in the squad, the competitor will be penalised with the loss of targets at that stand and any subsequent stands, until they are present and regain their position in the squad. - 4.2 For Sporting Clays competition, one sighter of each target can be r thrown for the first competitor of each squad at the first visit to each stand, and during subsequent rounds where the targets have been changed.
+If the trap is concealed, an additional sighter target may be thrown at the request of the first competitor.
+On occasions where the next squad is present to observe a full sequence of targets thrown by the previous squad, then the following squad an commence without requesting sighter targets thrown.
+Simultaneous pairs and Rafale pairs sighter targets are to be thrown in conjunction with the single targets.
+Simultaneous pairs may be thrown twice at the request of the first shooter to order the option of the best course to take. - 4.3 When the competition is Low Field the competitor on the first pad is entitled to see a target released on their call. - 4.4 When the competitor is ready to call for a competition target, the competitor shall give a distinctive call for the release of the target. - 4.5 If a competitor deliberately delays the competition, or acts in an unsportsmanlike or unsafe manner, the Shoot Director may give the competitor a warning and for subsequent infringements may disqualify the person from the competition.
+See Rule 2.6 Rule Infringements - 4.6 A copy of these Rules shall be available at every SSAA shotgun competition.